iobis/pyobis/README.rst

 `pyobis` is split up into modules for each of the major groups of API methods.

-* Taxa - Taxonomic names
+* taxa - Taxonomic names
-* Occurrences - Occurrence search
+* occurrences - Occurrence search
+* resources - Resources
+* groups - Groups

 You can import the entire library, or each module individually as needed.